Hypfer/Valetudo/docs/_pages/installation/dreame.md

 **BUT** as with the commands above, fastboot should confirm all of this with `OKAY`.
 If it doesn't, **DO NOT PROCEED**.

 Finally, run `fastboot reboot`.
-If it boots up normally, you have successfully rooted your robot.<br/>
+If it boots up normally, you have successfully rooted your robot.
-If it doesn't, please open a VAERS ticket at <a href="https://vaers.dontvacuum.me" rel="noopener" target="_blank">vaers.dontvacuum.me</a>
-or ask for support in the support groups.

 ### Phase 3: Install Valetudo